dclab-skku/dclab-skku.github.io/docs/_members/kwangsun_ko.md

   - Linux OS
 email: kwangsung.ko@gmail.com
 linkedin: kwangsun_ko
-github: kwangsun_ko
 ---

-He actively is interested in cutting-edge technologies in the IT and law fields.
+He (고광선) actively is interested in cutting-edge technologies in the IT and law fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.